-One of the main motivations for many shipping container homeowners is a desire to be eco-friendly.
-Reusing shipping containers and living small are both excellent ways to do your bit for the environment, but there’s so much more that you can do to turn your shipping container home into an eco-friendly paradise!
+One of the main motivations for many modular homeowners is a desire to be eco-friendly.
+Reusing modules and living small are both excellent ways to do your bit for the environment, but there’s so much more that you can do to turn your home into an eco-friendly paradise!
 Check out these top tips to get you started…

 You can create composting solutions, wastewater reduction systems, and zero-waste hacks to be built right into your home.
-This is a massive advantage of a shipping container home, as traditional homes can have old-fashioned systems that are difficult to change.
+This is a massive advantage, as traditional homes can have old-fashioned systems that are difficult to change.

 Reusing your wastewater can be as simple as draining your shower water back into your toilet.
 These small changes really benefit the area that you’re living in and can even save you money too!
 There are plenty of companies out there making environmentally friendly soaps and cleaning solutions that can be more easily disposed of than traditional products.

-Looking for a pre-owned container can reduce your impact too – you can find some great shipping container providers that will help you get exactly what you’re looking for.
+Looking for a pre-owned unit can reduce your impact too – you can find some great providers that will help you get exactly what you’re looking for.

 If you’re going down the pre-owned route, then you may need to invest in chemical removal or repainting.
-Shipping containers are built to be resistant to sea water and corrosion, which means that they may be coated in chemicals.
+These are built to be resistant to sea water and corrosion, which means that they may be coated in chemicals.

-Before you get the container in place, check out the coating and consider whether stripping this off is necessary.
+Before you get one in place, check out the coating and consider whether stripping this off is necessary.
 Otherwise, these chemicals can leach into the land around your home and possibly impact the wildlife nearby.

 Use Solar Energy